foldcat/oasync/README.md

 Shutdown is `graceful` by default, where the scheduler will wait for the current task to complete before destroying the worker.
-Should `graceful` be false, `thread.terminate()` should execute immediately.
+Should `graceful` be false, `thread.terminate()` will be called on worker threads immediately.
 It is known that non-`graceful` termination may result in memory leak and segmented fault.

 Even with non-`graceful` shutdown, should `use_main_thread` be true, the main thread will be terminated gracefully instead of calling